kayfreeman/ExcelProjects/README.md

 ## Project Overview
 FutureTale Hotel speaks dynamic modernity.
 The Chinese Restaurant, Japanese Gourmet Restaurant, Lobby Lounge & Bars, and Grand Ballroom, as well as the guest rooms and suites, meet the most exacting comfort and service standards.
-FutureTale hotel has noticed inconsistencies in their returns from 2017 t0 2018.
-Being a modern relaxation center with a booking platform, A significant number of hotel reservations are called-off due to cancellations or no-shows.
+FutureTale Hotel has noticed inconsistencies in its returns from 2017 to 2018.
+Being a modern relaxation center with a booking platform, A significant number of hotel reservations are called off due to cancellations or no-shows.
 The typical reasons for cancellations include change of plans, scheduling conflicts, etc. This is often made easier by the option to do so free of charge or preferably at a low cost which is beneficial to hotel guests, but it is a less desirable and possibly revenue-diminishing factor for hotels to deal with.

 ### Data Dictionary
 1. Booking_ID: unique identifier of each booking